jared-richard-clarke/student/c-lang/README.md

 >  It’s up to us to decide how many of those bytes to use and what they mean."
 >
 > — Robert Nystrom, **Crafting Interpreters**

+The operations on data in the C data model can be divided into three categories:

+1. Operations that create or destroy a data object.

+2. Operations that access and modify parts of a data object.

+3. Operations that combine the values of data objects to form a new value for a data object.